OpenSUTD/ISTD/documents/hop_session/minutes_20_feb_2020.md

 *Follow up*

-- Due to mid-term survey, Prof Nat removed her summary notes from eDimension so as to prevent students from being obliged to read and memorise all her notes.
+- Due to mid-term survey, prof removed her summary notes from eDimension so as to prevent students from being obliged to read and memorise all her notes.
 Her notes are still available on request
-- Prof Nat mentioned that the take-home quizzes will be longer so as to give us more practice
+- Prof mentioned that the take-home quizzes will be longer so as to give us more practice

 **Network Security**

-- Prof cannot communicate.
-There is too much of a communication barrier
-- No access to the textbook which the instructor is referring to
-- Lab content is not good
-- Papers are not being marked properly

-*Response*

-- The prof will not teach Network Security anymore.
-NetSec will be taught by another prof in the future
+- Feedback given on the Prof. HoP advised on the actions taken to address concerns.

 **Deep Learning**